- Author: Furious

 Classic Era Boss Strategies

-This additional will help give an idea for how the raid could go.
+This guide will help give an idea for how the raid could go.
 On the way to fight Lucifron, you should encounter a pair of Lava Giants.
-Position the MTs slightly away and pull the Giants to them.
+Position the Tanks slightly away and pull the Giants to them.
 Then either a Lava Annihilator or Fire Lord will appear to the left.
 Banish it if not a Fire Lord.

 Another bridge lies ahead guarded by a series of mobs.
 Kill the giants, then the Fire Lord (or Annihilator) and the Core Hound after, then you’ll need to fight a Lava Surger across the next two bridges.
-Lava Imps appear in groups of ten or so.
-There may be another surger here so try to separate it from the Imps.
-Try to stay tight to the right to pull as few imps as necessary, as it’s very difficult.
-When you do need to pull them try to use a Paladin.
+Flame Imps appear in groups of 10 or so.
+There may be another Surger here, so try to separate it from the Imps.
+Try to stay tight to the right to pull as few imps as necessary.
+When you do need to pull them, us a Paladin if possible.

 Lucifron

-A large Naga with two adds who can perform Mind Control.
+A large naga with two adds who can perform Mind Control.
 He is the first boss and one of the easier ones to face.
 Mages should focus on cleansing Lucifron’s Curse from the Priests.
 Don’t let anybody in the raid remain under Mind Control.
 There will be packs of Core Hounds in Lucifron’s area, and you’ll need to address some of them first.
-You’ll gain tranq shots from defeating Lucifron that you’ll need against Magmadar.
+You’ll gain a Tome of Tranquilizing Shot from defeating Lucifron that you’ll need against Magmadar.

 Lucifron Abilities & Attacks

-- AoE Magic: after ten seconds, it hits for 2k, need to use priests or paladins to lift it.
+- AoE Magic: after 10 seconds, it hits for 2k; need to use Priests or Paladins to lift it.

 Lucifron Fight Strategy